dabane-ghassan/int-lab-book/README.md

   - [x] Separate it into a .py file.
   - [ ] Documentation 🚩

-- [ ] Starting the Deep learning with Pytorch book to get a better grip of what's happening.
+- [x] Starting the Deep learning with Pytorch book to get a better grip of what's happening.

-- [ ] Modifying the CNN architecture of the Localization network (in the STN) to take into account the noisy 128x128 input.

 - [ ] Reading up on CNNs.
     - [ ] Colah's blog article [here](http://colah.github.io/posts/2014-07-Conv-Nets-Modular/)

+- [ ] Reproduce the classification accuracy map with the same range as the what network.
+- [ ] Modifying the CNN architecture of the Localization network (in the STN) to take into account the noisy 128x128 input.

 ## **Week 2** - *12th to 19th April, 2021*

+# Ideas

+- Try to feed the STN the log polar input.
+- Semi-supervised approach